Liam McArthur: Political career

 McArthur had previously worked as an aide to Jim Wallace in the House of Commons and as Special Adviser to the Deputy First Minister in 2002.
 When Wallace stepped down at the 2007 Parliament election, McArthur was chosen to replace him as the Lib Dem candidate and was elected.
 McArthur was subsequently re-elected in 2011 and again in 2016 with a substantially increased majority.

-After being re-elected in the 2021 election, McArthur was elected as one of the two Deputy Presiding Officers of the Scottish Parliament.
+After being re-elected in the 2021 election with a reduce majority, McArthur was elected as one of the two Deputy Presiding Officers of the Scottish Parliament.
+McArthur was re-elected again in the 2026 Scottish Parliament election with an increased majority.

 Assisted dying

 In 2024 McArthur introduced a bill on assisted dying in the Scottish Parliament, the Assisted Dying for Terminally Ill Adults (Scotland) Bill.
 He had consulted on this subject in 2021.
 The first such bill had been attempted in 2010.

 Personal life

 McArthur met his wife Tamsin when working in Brussels.
 She was working for law firm Clifford Chance.

 His brother Dugald was left quadriplegic after a rugby accident in 1996.